jbrodowskiPL/config/wsl/zscaler.md

 # Zscaler

-### To add Zscaler certificate to the Debian system do the following:
+### To add Zscaler certificate to a Debian system do the following:

 1. Type `certmgr.msc` using Windows search button
 1. In the window, find out the certificate of the proxy: